Easy summertime Surimi Salad with Curry Mayo Dressing.

-The most common surimi type in this world, and the one used in this recipe post, are the processed crab sticks.
-Besides the crab variation exists also fish and meat surimi.
+The most common surimi type in this world, and the one used in this recipe post are the imitation crab sticks.

-Some people might argue that surimis are not exactly the best food, but some of them eat other processed foods and of course pink sausage slices, so I don’t see why I should pretend to be a hypocrite when I like to enjoy surimi occasionally.
+Some people might argue that surimi is not exactly the best food, but some of them eat other processed foods and of course pink sausage slices, so I don’t see why I should pretend to be a hypocrite when I like to enjoy surimi occasionally.

 The practice of drying fish ingredients and turning them into a paste seems to have originated around China and Japan centuries ago.

 I discovered surimi as a child back at home in France.
 It’s a very popular snack in France and it’s that common there that people have successfully incorporated surimi in salad recipes such as the North African tabbouleh.

 This year I even came across big packs of orange surimi crab sticks sold together with a mayo curry dip.
 It was a scourging hot summer day and before we traveled to the Fort Mahon beach in Picardy, we stopped at a supermarché to buy our picnic beach lunch.

-You can cut them into thin stripes and make a sandwich (if you want I have a great recipe for that too), or add to raw salads or simply create a surimi sushi.
+You can cut them into thin strips and make a sandwich (if you want I have a great recipe for that too), or add to raw salads or simply create surimi sushi.

 - For the salad; first rinse, dry and clean the lettuce leafs from any impurities and shred into bite size pieces.
 Rinse and cut the tomato into half and into thin slices.
 Rinse, peel and cut cucumber into slices as well.